 |Faculty||Faculty of Social Sciences and Law|

 One year full-time;

 |Part-time study available||

 |Start date||September 2020|

 This programme is one of five interdisciplinary pathways that are delivered as part of the South West Doctoral Training Partnership.
 This pathway explores the dynamics of global transformation and policy implications, as well as their interrelations with national and regional institutional and social responses to the changing global political and economic order.

-The MRes encourages you to analyse the diverse experiences and impact of economic globalisation and examine relationships between global governance and inequality.
-It will also help you understand that to analyse and resolve many of the key problems confronting humanity in the 21st century will require new and interdisciplinary academic approaches, innovative methods and policy agendas, creative thinking and transnationally comparative data sets.
+The MRes encourages you to analyse the diverse experiences and impact of economic globalisation, and examine relationships between global governance and inequality.
+It will also help you understand that analysing and resolving many of the key problems confronting humanity in the 21st century will require new and interdisciplinary academic approaches, innovative methods and policy agendas, creative thinking and transnationally comparative data sets.

 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.